1 KINDESIGN

 Unique greenhouse-inspired home in Paris

-Charles and Julie Carmignac purchased this 1,600 square-foot home is 2009 in the 14th Arrondissement on this city’s lower Left Bank of Paris.
+Charles and Julie Carmignac purchased this 1,600 square-foot home is 2009 in the 14th Arrondissement on this city’s lower Left Bank of Paris, France.
 Mr. Carmignac is a member of the folk-rock band Moriarty.
 This incredible home was originally built in the 1800s as a haberdashery.
 After looking at numerous other houses, the couple decided this was their dream house, which they purchased from a costume designer for a mere $1.8 million.

 The couple imagined their future children running around this unique home, through the garden patio planted with rose, laurels and hydrangeas.
 The flowering vines climb up the exterior of the building and cover many of the windows creating a tropical green wall that gives the illusion of being in the middle of a forest.
 The towering bank of windows on the ground floor allows expansive views out onto the garden patio, giving the living area a greenhouse feeling.
 The master bedroom is located on the third floor with a large skylight and another terrace that is also dotted with foliage.